Currently, we have eight permanent exhibits open to the public:

 LIFE THROUGH TIME

-Fossilized specimens from the Cambrian through Quaternary periods, including casts of a fully articulated Stegosaurus and a Tyrannosaurus Rex head.
+Fossilized specimens from the Cambrian through Quaternary periods, including casts of a fully articulated Stegosaurus and a Tyrannosaurus Rex head are on display.

 Installation view of the Folk Art Gallery